ApamaCommunity/apama-log-analyzer/README.rst

 	- *memory usage deltas* (both Java and total), which are useful for identifying application or plug-in memory leaks
 	- *is swapping*, which is 1 if any swapping in or out is occurring or 0 if not; the mean of this is useful for identifying how much of the time was spent swapping

-- `logged_errors.txt`/`logged_warnings.txt` - Summarizes WARN and ERROR/FATAL messages across multiple log files, de-duplicating (by removing numeric bits from the message) and displaying the time range where each error/warning occurred in each log file.
+- `logged_errors.txt`/`logged_warnings.txt`: Summarizes WARN and ERROR/FATAL messages across multiple log files, de-duplicating (by removing numeric bits from the message) and displaying the time range where each error/warning occurred in each log file.
 This makes it easy to skim past unimportant errors/warnings and spot the ones that really matter, and to correlate them with the times during which the problem occurred.

+- `overview.txt`: A textual summary of what each log file contains e.g. the time range, host:port, what features are enabled etc, which is useful for deciding which of the logs to look at in more detail, as well as for noticing important differences between the logs (e.g. different timezones or available memory/CPU).

-- `startup_stanza.XXX.log` - A copy of the first few lines of the log file that contain critical startup information such as host/port/name/configuration.
+- `startup_stanza.XXX.log`: A copy of the first few lines of the log file that contain critical startup information such as host/port/name/configuration.
 If the log file does not contain startup information (perhaps it only contains recent log messages) this file will be missing.
 As a missing startup stanza impairs some functionality of this tool, try to obtain the missing startup information if at all possible.

 - *JSON* output mode.
 Most of the above can also be written in JSON format if desired, for post-processing by other scripts.
 Alternatively, the apamax.log_analyzer.LogAnalyzer (or LogAnalyzerTool) Python class can be imported and subclassed or used from your own Python scripts.

 - Supported Apama releases: *Apama 4.3 through to latest* (10.5+).
 Also works with correlator logging from `apama-ctrl`, downloaded from *Cumulocity*.

 - Licensed under the *Apache License 2.0*.

 Coming soon: